d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 First, we define a function to train for one data epoch.
 Note that `updater` is general function to update the model parameters, which accepts the batch size as an argument.
-It can be either a wrapper of `d2l.sgd` or a Gluon trainer.
+It can be either a wrapper of `d2l.sgd` or a framework build-in optimization method.

 ```{.python .input}
 def train_epoch_ch3(net, train_iter, loss, updater):  #@save